You might be surprised to learn that what you eat affects your ability to move.

 - Eating the right foods is important, but so are how much you eat and how well you balance the calories you take in with those you burn off.
 Simply being overweight can make it more difficult to move easily in your day-to-day activities.

-Keys to a healthy diet
+Keys to healthy eating

-There is no shortage of diet books and eating plans that claim to help you slim down and live a longer and healthier life.
+There is no shortage of diet books and healthy eating plans that claim to help you slim down and live a longer and healthier life.
 But healthy eating is surprisingly simple.

 - Choose mostly plant-based foods that are unprocessed or minimally processed.